Nelli Laitinen

-Nelli Laitinen (born 29 April 2002) is a Finnish ice hockey player and member of the Finnish national team.
-She as a captain of the Minnesota Golden Gophers women's ice hockey program during the 2025–26 season.
+Nelli Laitinen (born 29 April 2002) is a Finnish ice hockey player for PWHL Hamilton in the Professional Women’s Hockey League (PWHL) and member of the Finnish national team.
+She previously played as a captain of the Minnesota Golden Gophers during the 2025–26 NCAA Division I women's ice hockey season.

 Playing career

 Laitinen began her college ice hockey career with the Minnesota Golden Gophers women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I as an incoming freshman for the 2022–23 season.
 Despite missing eight games due to an upper-body injury that kept her sidelined for two months, she tallied 18 points and ranked third for points of all team defenseman.
 Her impressive first season was recognized with her selection to the Watch List for the Hockey Commissioners Association National Rookie of the Year and naming to the USCHO All-Rookie and the WCHA All-Rookie teams.

+Professional

+On June 17, 2026, Laitinen was drafted sixth overall by PWHL Hamilton in the 2026 PHWL draft, making her the first entry draft player in team franchise history.

 International play

 As a junior player with the Finnish national under-18 team, she participated in the IIHF U18 Women's World Championships in 2017, 2018, 2019, and 2020.

 Laitinen made her senior national team debut at the 2018 4 Nations Cup in Saskatoon, Canada, where she contributed one assist in four games to Finland's bronze medal victory.
 Later that season, she represented Finland at the 2019 IIHF Women's World Championship.
 At sixteen years old, she was the youngest player on the team and 29 years younger than Finland's eldest player, Riikka Sallinen.
 She recorded one assist in seven games as Finland won the first World Championship silver medal in team history.

 She won bronze medals representing Finland at the 2021 IIHF Women's World Championship and in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

 At the 2023 IIHF Women's World Championship, she notched 3 goals and 7 assists in seven games, ranking third on the team points table in a tie with forwards Noora Tulus and Viivi Vainikka, each scoring 10 points.
 Her totals ranked second of all Finnish defensemen, trailing captain Jenni Hiirikoski by just 1 assist.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.
+Laitinen served as an alternate captain during the Olympic ice hockey tournament.